 Professor Coldheart from the Dic era Care Bears cartoons.
 Not only was he a blue man with shock white hair, he also used a variety of ice-based science gadgets to freeze people's emotions and make them evil.
 Except during that one time he made a machine to cover the city in concrete...for some reason.
 Later aided by his sidekick Frostbite and his aunt, Auntie Freeze.

 Man-arctica from Fanboy and Chum Chum, as well as Barry the Ice Monster, who controls the Frosty Freezy Freeze machine.

 Also, a big fan of Man-artica, who gains ice powers from a super powerful Frosty Freezy Freeze that freezes him alive for the majority of the episode.

 Jack Frost from The Brollys, the literal form of winter itself...and he's not a very nice guy for an ice guy.

 In the first episode of Young Justice, several ice-based enemies (Mr. Freeze, Icicle Jr., Killer Frost, and Captain Cold) attack separate cities at once.
 The League finds this an unlikely coincidence and goes to investigate.
 It turns out that they were planning to meet up with Icicle Sr. in prison and planning a prison break.
 In a later episode, when North America is paralyzed by freak ice storms, Batman and The Flash go straight to question the previously established ice villains.

 He actually uses the same pun as the trope title at one point.
-In the episode "Prisoners of Love", after shaving his huge beard, he introduces himself as "an ice king", is misheard as saying "a NICE king", and then he just runs with it until his true identity is revealed when the beard grows back.
+In the episode "Loyalty to the King", after shaving his huge beard, he introduces himself as "an ice king", is misheard as saying "a NICE king", and then he just runs with it until his true identity is revealed when the beard grows back.

 Zane, the ninja of ice from Ninjago.
 He welds shuriken that freeze things they touch, and his special attack is a giant freeze ray.